Content on this page was generated by AI and has not been manually reviewed.

 How do I know if my EdgeRouter X supports OpenVPN?

 EdgeRouter X supports OpenVPN as part of EdgeOS.
 You can configure an OpenVPN client or server using the Web UI or CLI, depending on your firmware.
 If you don’t see the OpenVPN section in the UI, check for a firmware update or consult the EdgeOS release notes for VPN module availability.
+Microsoft edge vpn settings: how to configure VPN in Windows and Edge extensions, plus tips for privacy, speed, and access 2026

 Can EdgeRouter X be a VPN client for my home network?